Nucleon axial-vector form factor and radius from future neutrino experiments: Results and Discussion

-where $N^\mathrm{gen}_i$ and $N^\mathrm{fit}_i$ are the numbers of events generated and calculated in the $i$-th bin, and $\delta r_i$ is the corresponding relative uncertainty.
-The dominant normalization error affecting the determination of the absolute $\bar \nu_\mu$ flux is expected to arise from the calibration of the neutron detection efficiency~\cite{Duyang:2018lpe,Duyang:2019prb}.
-In order to understand the constraints realistically achievable on the absolute flux and the related requirements in terms of experimental systematics, we evaluate the impact of total systematic uncertainties of 1\%, 2\%, and 5\% on the overall normalization.
+where $N^\mathrm{gen}_i$ and $N^\mathrm{fit}_i$ are the numbers of events generated and calculated in the $i$th bin, and $\delta r_i$ is the corresponding relative uncertainty.
+The dominant normalization error affecting the determination of the absolute $\bar \nu_\mu$ flux is expected to arise from the calibration of the neutron detection efficiency~\cite{Duyang:2018lpe,Duyang:2019prb}, from the detector response, and from the event reconstruction.
+In order to understand the constraints realistically achievable on the absolute flux and the related requirements in terms of experimental systematics, we evaluate the impact of total systematic uncertainties $\delta n$ of 1\%, 2\%, and 5\% on the overall normalization and set the prior flux uncertainty as $\delta f = 5\%$.
 Results are summarized in Table~\ref{tab:axial_radius_error}.
 As expected, the integral of the $\bar \nu_\mu$ flux can be extracted with an accuracy largely defined by the normalization systematics, while the $r_A$ determination is largely insensitive to the corresponding flux uncertainty.
-With normalization systematics $\lesssim$ 2\%, it seems feasible to constrain the absolute $\bar \nu_\mu$ flux with a precision below 1.5\%.
+With normalization systematics $\lesssim$ 2\%, it seems feasible to constrain the absolute $\bar \nu_\mu$ flux below 1.9\%.

-In Table~\ref{tab:axial_radius_error}, we compare our projected uncertainty for $r_A$ with other available determinations from neutrino-deuterium~\cite{Meyer:2016oeg,Bodek:2007ym}, antineutrino-hydrogen~\cite{MINERvA:2023avz}, muon capture~\cite{Hill:2017wgb}, and pion electro-production~\cite{Bodek:2007ym} data, as well as from lattice QCD~\cite{Djukanovic:2022wru,RQCD:2019jai,Park:2021ypf,Alexandrou:2020okk,Jang:2023zts}.
+In Table~\ref{tab:axial_radius_error}, we compare our projected uncertainty for $r_A$ with other available determinations from neutrino-deuterium~\cite{Meyer:2016oeg,Bodek:2007ym}, antineutrino-hydrogen~\cite{MINERvA:2023avz}, muon capture~\cite{Hill:2017wgb}, and pion electroproduction~\cite{Bodek:2007ym} data, as well as from lattice QCD~\cite{Djukanovic:2022wru,RQCD:2019jai,Park:2021ypf,Alexandrou:2020okk,Jang:2023zts}.
 In the latter case, we have combined the various sources of uncertainties in quadrature.
 Although for completeness we also include older results based on the dipole functional form~\cite{Bodek:2007ym}, the $z$ expansion is generally considered to provide more realistic uncertainties by reducing the functional bias.
 Figure~\ref{figure:axial_radius_error} summarizes the comparisons among the various determinations of the nucleon axial-vector radius.
 Figure~\ref{figure:xsections} shows the projected total uncertainties for the (anti)neutrino charged-current elastic cross section on free nucleons, compared with current cross-section knowledge as given by the form factors in Sec.~\ref{sec:framework}.